jason-davey/studio/TECHNICAL_SPEC.md

 ### 4.5.
 Considerations for Scalability, Risk, Compliance, & Data
 - **Scalability:**
     - Client-side focus with reliance on scalable cloud services (Firebase, Datadog).
-    - User-specific data (A/B Hero configs) stored in browser Local Storage. *(Future: Migrating this to Firestore per user would enhance scalability and cross-device access but adds complexity).*
+    - User-specific data (A/B Hero configs) stored in browser Local Storage.
+(Future: Migrating this to Firestore per user would enhance scalability).
-    - Future token-based design system (mentioned by UX) could aid multi-brand scalability.
+    - Future token-based design system could aid multi-brand scalability.
 - **Risk Mitigation:**
     - No direct client-side modification of Firebase A/B tests or sensitive Remote Config parameters.
 Users are guided to the secure Firebase Console.
     - Generated JSON is for content; platform management for Firebase is separate.
-    - Firebase Auth handles secure user authentication.
+    - *(Future)* Firebase Auth will handle secure user authentication.
 - **Compliance & Data Sovereignty:**
     - The app primarily handles content configuration.
     - Data entered by users for A/B Hero configs is stored in their browser's Local Storage.
     - Feedback data (if email provided) is currently handled via `mailto:` or console.
-    - User authentication data (email, hashed password) is managed by Firebase Authentication, subject to Firebase's data handling policies and your project's region settings.
+    - *(Future)* User authentication data will be managed by Firebase Authentication.
     - Firebase/Datadog data residency depends on their respective configurations.
     - Any production deployment must adhere to Greenstone's data governance policies.
 - **Legal:** The "free legal will" mentioned in example content is illustrative; actual legal product details are external to this tool's function.